MajorJon/Tip-Jar/README.md

 ## Notes

 I experimented trying to add more functionality to the app but was unable to fully implementthem due to bugs and complications.
-I am excited to learn more about how to improve my app through this course!

 ## License